meteor/react-tutorial/tutorial/simple-todos-graphql/01-graphql-setup.md

 ```

 The code inside this file is fairly simple.
 We have our schema inside the variable `UserSchema` and we have our resolver inside our variable `UserResolvers`.
-Then, we provide these data to the function `startGraphQLServer`, that is responsible for starting the GraphQL server, alongside with a callback that will be called every time we have an error with the GraphQL in the server side.
+Then, we provide these data to the function `startGraphQLServer`, that is responsible for starting the GraphQL server, alongside with a log function that will be called every time we have an error with the GraphQL in the server side.

 For now, we just have a `loggedUser` query that we'll test soon using the Apollo Dev Tools.